 As for my beloved’s own especial sensitivity to percussion: Listening to and viewing John conduct the RAM student orchestra last Friday in Tchaikovsky’s 6th—in particular watching John’s very visible reaction to the cymbals in the third movement—gave me some insight into his musical values, which never fail to impress me.
 I understood the kind of sound he was trying to bring out from that young cymbalist and, had it worked, would indeed have sounded sooo nifty, it would have been John Wilson Orchestra nifty, but alas…

 Lastly, a word about the strings in the fourth movement.
-Yup, there was that “John Wilson Orchestra shimmer”, that famous wrist vibrato anyone who’s ever picked up a violin recognizes and has to have come to terms with fairly early in training.
+Yup, there was that “John Wilson Orchestra shimmer”, that famous wrist vibrato anyone who’s ever picked up a fiddle recognizes and has to have come to terms with fairly early in training.
 We used to wonder if it made our playing actually sound better, and it depends.
-The Russians and Mittel-Europeans used it a lot a hundred years ago.
+The Russians and Mittel Europeans used it a lot a hundred years ago.
 Some call this type of playing now “period playing”.
-My old boss, Rouben Mamoulian, called this style of playing “Crying Violins”.
+My old boss, Rouben Mamoulian, called this style of playing “crying violins”.
 He claimed it was his idea to use it in the musical Love Me Tonight, in the “Isn’t It Romantic” sequence.

 - “The Story So Far, with Conductor John Wilson”

 - “The Story So Far; Or, Conductor John Wilson—His Limits”